edeboma/Editorial-Design-Test/README.md

-# DESN 368 Web Design 1 Starter Template
+# Coffee Editorial Design

-> **NOTE:** This is a work in progress.
+> **NOTE:** Coffee, coffee, coffee

-DIY Template, starter, boilerplate, prototype, etc. for future Web Design projects.
+Coffee is the greatest drink in the whole world.
+Coffee is the sun.
+Coffee is the solar system.
+Coffee is the universe.

+##Citations